nitrogen/simple_bridge/README.markdown

   * *sbw:data/2* - equivilant to `sbw:set_response_data/2`
   * *sbw:file/2* - equivilant to `sbw:set_response_file/2`

+## Configuration Options

+The configuration optiosn found in `etc/simple_bridge.config` are all full documented within the config file itself.
+Feel free to copy it to your project and use it as a base.

+## TODO

+#### Version 2.0 TODO

+* Fix the `simple_bridge:ensure_header` stuff to use binaries and require less conversion.
+* Add Typespecs
+* Ensure that internally, `sbw:function` is used everywhere instead of `Bridge:function`.
+* Test with dialyzer after being converted to `sbw:function`
+* Re-implement test suite

+#### Beyond 2.0

+* Support compression in websockets?

 ## Questions or Comments

 We can be found on: